128technology/docs/docs/ts_session_processing.md

 ### Understanding CLI Output

-The "Service Area" is the colloquial name given to the business logic responsible for session processing.
+The **Service Area** is the informal name given to the business logic responsible for session processing.
 The set of stats related to `internal-application` of Service Area processing are valuable to understand system behavior.
-These stats are monotonically increasing scalar values, so one would need to compare deltas over two periods of time to get an accurate view of rate.
-In particular, `schedule-failure` and `sent-timeout` are signs that the session processing is unable to keep up with load or unable to handle the entirety of bursty traffic patterns.
+These stats are monotonically increasing scalar values; you will need to compare deltas over two periods of time to get an accurate view of rate.
+In particular, `schedule-failure` and `sent-timeout` are signs that the session processing is unable to keep up with load or unable to handle bursty traffic patterns.

 ```
 admin@test1.combo1# show stats traffic-eng internal-application internal-application "Service Area"